fksalviano/rent-motorcycle-api/README.md

 # API Architecture Sequnce Diagram

-This is the general architecture used by the default to implement all the endpoints and use cases showed below.
+This is the general architecture used by default to implement all the endpoints and use cases showed below.

 ```mermaid
 sequenceDiagram